mortenbroesby/chucknorris-app/readme.md

 Prerequisites:

-- parcel-bundler installed globally.
+- Install NPM dependencies

 ```
-npm install -g parcel-bundler
+npm install
 ```

-To serve the project in the browser, execute the following in the root folder of this project:
+To serve the project in the browser, run this command in the terminal:

 ```
-parcel index.html
+npm run dev
 ```

 See here for more information: [https://parceljs.org/getting_started.html](https://parceljs.org/getting_started.html)